Leila-Codes/events-io/README.md

   ```

 - **Gob** \
-  Gob support is provided in both packages, to deserialize []byte to a struct of your choosing and re-serialier to []byte later.
+  Gob support is provided in both packages, to deserialize []byte to a struct of your choosing and re-serializer to []byte later.
   ```go
   // events chan []OUT
   events := deserializer.Gob[OUT interface{}](input chan []byte)